HumanTree92/esx_extraitems/README.md

 # Helpfull Info:
 * Code was pulled from various Scripts out there.
 Credits have been Given.
-* Has Binoculars, Bullet-Proof Vest, Dark Net, Drill, First Aid Kit, Lock Pick, Oxygen Mask, Repair Kit, Tire Kit, Weapon Box/Clip, & Vehicle GPS.
+* Has Binoculars, Bullet-Proof Vest, Dark Net, Drill, First Aid Kit, Lock Pick, Oxygen Mask, Repair Kit, Tire Kit, Ammo Boxes, & Vehicle GPS.
+* Now using 2 Different Types of Ammo Boxes.
+  * Advanced Ammo Boxes require players to purchase specific Ammo Boxes for their Guns.
+So if you need Pistol Ammo you must buy a Ammo Box Pistol.
+  * Simple Ammo Boxes doesn't require players to purchase specific Ammo Boxes for their Guns.
+However there are 2 different sizes.

 # Requirements:
 * Required: